Managing App Processes

 iciest-waggoner-web-c4f44c4b4-2p7dh v3 up web 1/1 0 2023-12-08T02:25:00UTC

 If you have multiple process types for your application you may scale the process count for each type separately.
-For example, this allows you to manage web process independently from background workers.
+For example, this allows you to manage web processes independently from background workers.
 For more information on process types see our documentation for Managing App Processes.

-In this example, we are scaling the process type web
+In this example, we are scaling the process type web to 5 but leaving the process type background with one worker.

 $ drycc scale web=5